SethClydesdale/forumactif-edge/README.md

 **A :** Yes it's 100% free, no strings attached !
 I wanted to create a modern and responsive theme forum Forumotion, because the current forum versions provided are dated and not mobile friendly.
 Forumactif Edge is the answer if you want a modern, mobile friendly design !

 ## Preview
-You can find a live and image preview of Forumactif Edge below.
+You can find a live preview on the development forum and an image preview of Forumactif Edge below.

 Forum : http://fmdesign.forumotion.com/forum